-For more than a week I have been writing here about Brazil’s extraordinary effort to eradicate modern slavery, and how that effort relates to the country’s coffee sector.
+For more than a week we have been writing here about Brazil’s extraordinary effort to eradicate modern slavery, and how that effort relates to the country’s coffee sector.
 Today is the eighth, final, and perhaps most important post in the series.
 The one that answers the question, “So, what?”
 So, now we know this terrible […]

 For the second year in a row, SCAA Executive Director Ric Rhinehart included specific reference to farmworkers in his opening comments to the SCAA Symposium.
 And for the second year in a row, farmworker issues were discussed during a panel at The SCAA Event.
 The time has come for proactive engagement on farmworker issues in […]